cosmos/cosmos-sdk/PENDING.md

 * [\#3411] Include the `RequestInitChain.Time` in the block header init during `InitChain`.

-* Update the vesting specification and implementation to cap deduction from `DelegatedVesting` by at most `DelegatedVesting`.
+* [\#3717] Update the vesting specification and implementation to cap deduction from `DelegatedVesting` by at most `DelegatedVesting`.
 This accounts for the case where the undelegation amount may exceed the original delegation amount due to truncation of undelegation tokens.

+* [\#3717] Ignore unknown proposers in allocating rewards for proposers, in case unbonding period was just 1 block and proposer was already deleted.

 ### Tendermint